 Explore John's Pass Village and Boardwalk.

-With loads of shopping and dining options, St John's Pass Village is a great place to to take the kids.
+With loads of shopping and dining options, St John's Pass Village is a great place to to take the whole family!

 Meet the locals at the Alligator and Wildlife Discovery Center.

 While at John's Pass, visit the Alligator and Wildlife Discovery Center to meet some of Florida's unique locals.